fbeauKmi/v-nothing/README.md

 ## Why ?
 _- Oh !
 WTH, a 3D printer that does not print !_<br>
-_- Theres many use cases that you  does not need an extruder.
+_- Theres many use cases that you do not need an extruder.
 Why should I use a 3d printer while I own a geetech 3D pen ? ^^_

 ## Assembly instructions
-Put all pieces together, wires as best as you can.
+Put all pieces together, wire as best as you can.
 BUT BE SERIOUS, ELECTRICITY IS A DANGEROUS THING.

 ## Configuration
 Install [Raspian](https://www.raspberrypi.com/software/) + [Moonraker](https://github.com/Arksine/moonraker) + [Danger-Klipper](https://github.com/DangerKlippers/danger-klipper).